sudheesh001/loklak_api_python/README.md

 ##### Settings of the loklak server (strictly only for localhost clients)

-Using the object created above `l.settings()` returns a json of the settings being used by the loklak server
+Using the class method `settings()` to returns a json of the settings being used by the loklak server

 ##### Hello test - Check if the server is responding properly and is online